List of Vancouver Canucks head coaches

-Rick Tocchet was the head coach of the Canucks from 2023 to 2025.
+Manny Malhotra is the current head coach of the Canucks.

-The Vancouver Canucks are a professional ice hockey team based in Vancouver, British Columbia.
-The Canucks are a member of the Pacific Division in the Western Conference of the National Hockey League (NHL).
-The Canucks currently play home games at Rogers Arena.
+The Vancouver Canucks are a professional ice hockey team based in Vancouver.
+They are a member of the Pacific Division in the Western Conference of the National Hockey League (NHL).
+The team plays its home games at Rogers Arena.
 The Canucks joined the NHL in 1970 as an expansion team, along with the Buffalo Sabres.
-They have advanced to the Stanley Cup finals three times but were defeated by the New York Islanders in 1982, the New York Rangers in 1994, and the Boston Bruins in 2011.
-The Canucks are owned by Francesco Aquilini, and Patrik Allvin is their general manager, and Adam Foote is their head coach.
+They have advanced to the Stanley Cup Final three times but were defeated by the New York Islanders in 1982, the New York Rangers in 1994, and the Boston Bruins in 2011.
+The Canucks are owned by Francesco Aquilini, and Ryan Johnson is their general manager, and Manny Malhotra is their head coach.

-There have been 22 head coaches for the Canucks.
+There have been 23 head coaches for the Canucks.
 The franchise's first head coach was Hal Laycoe, who coached the Canucks for two seasons.
 Alain Vigneault coached the most games of any Canucks head coach with 540 games and has the most points all-time with the Canucks with 683 points, he also has the most points in a season of any Canucks coach, with 117 in the 2010–11 season.
-He is followed by Marc Crawford, who has 586 points all-time with the Canucks Roger Neilson is the only Hockey Hall of Fame inductee to coach the Canucks.
-Pat Quinn, Vigneault and Rick Tocchet are the three Canucks head coaches to win a Jack Adams Award with the team.
-Bill LaForge, who coached the start of the 1984–85 season, has the fewest points with the Canucks (10).
-Harry Neale served the most terms as head coach of the Canucks with three while Pat Quinn served two.
+He is followed by Marc Crawford, who has 586 points all-time with the Canucks, while Roger Neilson is the only Hockey Hall of Fame inductee to coach the Canucks.
+Pat Quinn, Vigneault and Rick Tocchet are the only Canucks head coaches to win a Jack Adams Award with the team.
+Bill LaForge, who coached at the beginning of the 1984–85 season, has the fewest points with the Canucks (10).
+Harry Neale served the most terms as head coach of the Canucks with three, while Pat Quinn served twice.